stolostron/multicloud-operators-subscription/docs/troubleshooting_guidence.md

 ### Cluster level AppSub status

-In each cluster namespace on the hub
+Located in each cluster namespace on the hub cluster containing only the overall status (success/failure) on each app on that managed cluster.

-There is a subscriptionReport in each cluster Namespace on the hub, where the status of each appSub that is deployed to the cluster is displayed.
-The status could be
+There is only one cluster subscriptionReport in each cluster Namespace on the hub.
+The overall status could be
   - Deployed
   - Failed
   - propagationFailed